focus-editor/focus/LOG.md

 you can use the default shortcuts and maybe report the error in a dialog box, presuming this was user-error after manually editing the config.

 # DONE
++ Finder improvements
+    + Use a thread to search to avoid blocking
+    + Show a "searching..." label to indicate that searching is in progress
+    + When reached the top of search results, select input again
+    + Support Page Down/Up as an alternative to Ctrl+arrows
+    + On Ctrl+B don't switch the active part, just toggle
+    + WONTDO (switching to a new finder):
+        - Try using a normal pool instead of flat pool and check if memory behaviour is still bad
+        - [bug] When buffer changes and search results don't, it may find wrong results:
+            - Solution: always trigger search on buffer save (have to do the threading first)
+        - If a buffer is open, always use the buffer's bytes, not file's bytes
+        - Don't lock files after scanning
 + Search in the project
     + Profile the use of the in-buffer search
     + Write a BMH implementation for search